MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/02.development/05.troubleshooting.notes/docs.md

 ---
-title: 'Troubleshooting'
+title: 'FAQ and Common Errors'
 taxonomy:
     category:
         - docs
 ---
-# FAQ/Common Errors

 ## FAQ

 ### How do I change what Mycroft responds to?